-We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$258,310,000 Multi-Family Housing Revenue Bonds, 2021 Series F-1 (the "2021 Series F-1 Bonds"), \$241,895,000 Multi-Family Housing Revenue Bonds, 2021 Series F-2 (the "2021 Series F-2 Bonds") and \$100,000,000 Multi-Family Housing Revenue Bonds, 2021 Series F-3 (the "2021 Series F-3 Bonds"; the 2021 Series F-1 Bonds, the 2021 Series F-2 Bonds and the 2021 Series F-3 Bonds being collectively referred to as the "2021 Bonds").
+We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$134,080,000 Multi-Family Housing Revenue Bonds, 2021 Series K-1 (the "2021 Series K-1 Bonds"), \$185,105,000 Multi-Family Housing Revenue Bonds, 2021 Series K-2 (the "2021 Series K-2 Bonds"), \$50,000,000 Multi-Family Housing Revenue Bonds, 2021 Series K-3 (the "2021 Series K-3 Bonds"; the 2021 Series K-1 Bonds, the 2021 Series K-2 Bonds and the 2021 Series K-3 Bonds being collectively referred to as the "2021 Series L Bonds"; the 2021 Series K Bonds and the 2021 Series L Bonds being collectively referred to as the "2021 Series L Bonds"; the 2021 Series K Bonds and the 2021 Series L Bonds being collectively referred to as the "2021 Bonds").

-The 2021 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2021 Series F-1 Bonds and the 2021 Series F-2 Bonds, the Three Hundred Twenty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series F-1 and 2021 Series F-2 of the Corporation, adopted June 2, 2021, and with respect to the 2021 Series F-3 Bonds, the Three Hundred Twenty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series F-3 of the Corporation, adopted June 2, 2021 (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
-The 2021 Bonds are being issued for the purpose of financing the 2021 Series F Mortgage Loans (as defined in the Resolutions).
+The 2021 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2021 Series K-1 Bonds and the 2021 Series K-2 Bonds, the Three Hundred Thirtieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series K-1 and 2021 Series K-2 of the Corporation, adopted November 30, 2021, with respect to the 2021 Series K-3 Bonds, the Three Hundred Thirty-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series K-3 of the Corporation, adopted November 30, 2021, and, with respect to the 2021 Series L Bonds, the Three Hundred Thirty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series L of the Corporation, adopted November 30, 2021 (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
+The 2021 Series K Bonds are being issued for the purpose of financing the 2021 Series K Mortgage Loans (as defined in the Resolutions).
+The 2021 Series L Bonds are being issued for the purpose of financing the 2021 Series L Mortgage Loans (as defined in the Resolutions).